AlessioGr/NotQuests-Docs/docs/documentation/types/actions.md

 - **Optional: `<amount>`** - Amount of times the other action should be executed.
 - **`(flags)`** - Optional flags
   - `--ignoreConditions` - If you set this flag, all conditions added to the other action which should be executed will be ignored.
 It will be executed no matter if they are fulfilled or not.
+  - `--minRandom <amount>` - If this is set, it will only execute a random amount of quests with this minimum
+  - `--maxRandom <amount>` - If this is set, it will only execute a random amount of quests with this maximum
+  - `--onlyCountForRandomIfConditionsFulfilled` - Does not count an action to the min or max random counter if its conditions are not fulfilled, if this flag is set

 **Example commands:**

 - `/qa actions add actionname Action a1 2 --ignoreConditions` - This executes the action a1 two times, regardless of the conditions of action a1.
 - `/qa actions add actionname Action a1,a2,money10 1` - This executes the actions a1, a2 and money10.

+**Example commands for random actions:**
+For these commands, I have pre-created the actions sm1, sm2, sm3 ... sm10 which are all different SendMessage actions.

+- `/qa actions add sendAllMessages Action sm1,sm2,sm3,sm4,sm5,sm6,sm7,sm8,sm9,sm10 1` - Executes all 10 actions in the specified order
+- `/qa actions add sendAllMessagesInRandomOrder Action sm1,sm2,sm3,sm4,sm5,sm6,sm7,sm8,sm9,sm10 1 --minRandom 10 --maxRandom 10` - Executes all 10 actions in a random order
+- `/qa actions add sendRandomMessage Action sm1,sm2,sm3,sm4,sm5,sm6,sm7,sm8,sm9,sm10 1 --minRandom 1 --maxRandom 1` - Sends exactly one random action ouf of the provided actions
+- `/qa actions add sendGuaranteedRandomMessage Action sm1,sm2,sm3,sm4,sm5,sm6,sm7,sm8,sm9,sm10 1 --minRandom 1 --maxRandom 1 --onlyCountForRandomIfConditionsFulfilled` - This is useful if your actions have conditions attached to them.
+It does exactly the same as the previous action.
+However, in case the action it chooses does not fulfill its condition, it will try out another action instead.
+The previous action however would simply send nothing
+- `/qa actions add sendOneOrTwoRandomMessage Action sm1,sm2,sm3,sm4,sm5,sm6,sm7,sm8,sm9,sm10 1 --minRandom 1 --maxRandom 2` - Executes either one or two random actions out of the provided actions

 :::